Career Spotlight: How to Become a Sports Psychologist

 Why Reading and School Success Matter

-- Build vocabulary needed for college courses
+- Expand your vocabulary necessary for college-level courses

-- Develop critical thinking skills
+- Develop critical thinking capabilities

-- Improve your ability to understand research
+- Enhance your ability to analyze research effectively

 Career Opportunities